taccianka/rsschool-cv/cv.md

 Like new and try it.
 Always in motion.
 Have different hobbies from cross-stitching to firmware mobile phones.

-Participate in Local Guides Google program (adding new and editing existing places in my city and not only in my.)
+Participate in Local Guides Google program (adding new and editing existing places in my city and not only in my).
 ## Skills
 * HTML, CSS
 * JavaScript Basics